"To be alive at all is to have scars."

 His scars prove he entered the arena.
 He doesn't hide them.
 They are evidence of engagement, of risk, of willingness to be tested.
 The critic in the stands has no scars.
 The Knight has many.

 Victory teaches less than defeat.
 When he wins, he celebrates briefly and returns to training.
 When he loses, he studies.
 What did he miss?
 Where was he weak?
-Defeat is the teacher that victory cannot be.
+Defeat teaches what victory cannot.

 Competing with Honor

 Competition is the road to competence.
-The Knight competes not to dominate but to discover his limits and push past them.
+The Knight competes not to dominate but to find his limits and push past them.

 He compares himself to his past self, not to others.
 Yesterday's performance is the benchmark.
 Today he aims to be slightly better.
 This is the only comparison that matters.